coralogix/terraform-coralogix-aws/examples/s3/README.md

 # s3

 Manage the application which retrieves logs from `S3` bucket and sends them to your *Coralogix* account.
+The application can also work with cloudtrail and vpc-flow-logs logs, that will be send to the s3.

 ## Usage